tsdataclinic/newerhoods/newerhoods/markdowns/features.md

 ##### Housing
 To evaluate the housing characteristics of a neighborhood, we look at:

-- Median Sale Price: The median price per square footage of real-estate sold in the last year (2017), the last three years (2015-2017), and the last five years (2013-2017).
+- Median Sale Price: The median price per square footage of real-estate sold in 2017, 3-year average for 2015-2017, and 5-year average for 2013-2017.
 - Age of Building: The average age of residential real-estate from the time constructed.

 ##### Crime